Chest wall pain; Costosternal syndrome; Costosternal chondrodynia; Chest pain - costochondritis

 In some cases, your provider may recommend physical therapy.

-Costochondritis pain usually goes away in a few days or weeks.
+Costochondritis pain often goes away in a few days or weeks.

-Call 911 or go to your local emergency room right away if you have chest pain.
+Call 911 or the local emergency number, or go to your local emergency room right away if you have chest pain.
 The pain of costochondritis can be similar to the pain of a heart attack.

-If you have already been diagnosed with costochondritis, call your provider if you have any of the following symptoms:
+If you have already been diagnosed with costochondritis, contact your provider if you have any of the following symptoms:

-Because the cause is often unknown, there no known way to prevent costochondritis.
+Because the cause is often unknown, there is no known way to prevent costochondritis.

-Imamura M, Cassius DA.
-Costosternal syndrome.
-In: Frontera WR, Silver JK, Rizzo Jr TD, eds.
-Essentials of Physical Medicine and Rehabilitation.
-3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 100.
+Kurz J. Costosternal syndrome.
+In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
+Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
+4th ed.
+Philadelphia, PA: Elsevier; 2019:chap 101.